kill9zombie/elixir_dojo/DOJO.md

     {"room description"}
     .. becomes
-    {"room description", [{:apple, 5}, {:gold 1}]}
+    {"room description", [{:apple, 5}, {:gold, 1}]}

 Chat
 ----

 This is a bit trickier.

 If another player's in the same room as us, can we chat to the other player?
 Getting messages between processes is easy, as long as you know the pid; and the other process is listening.
-If you have time, I'd update the Player module to keep a PID in the player record, but for now we can just add a `{:pid, pid}` to the player's bag.

 Lots of extra stuff